 Hughes-O’Brien advises seeking out a local store with a good cheese selection and talking to the person in charge.
 Ask them for advice and let them recommend cheeses for you based on your tastes.

-How do I arrange my cheeses?
+How do I arrange my cheeses on a cheese plate?

 “I like to start out with something attractive in the center,” begins Hughes-O’Brien.
 “It could be a bowl of nuts or some cut-up fruit, like pomegranate or persimmon — those give a nice splash of color.
 Then I arrange the cheeses around that, on either a cheese board or a glass plate (avoid metal).
 If I have some pretty leaves, like grape leaves or fig leaves, I’ll put those under and around the cheeses.
 A few small clusters of grapes is also a nice touch.”